Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 The following clinically significant adverse reactions are discussed in more detail in other sections of the labeling:

-• Cardiac Arrhythmias [see WARNINGS AND PRECAUTIONS]
+• Cardiac Arrhythmias [see Warnings and Precautions (5.5)]

 Clinical Trials Experience